reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

 ```shell
 {"status":"UP"}
 ```
 The status `UP` indicates the application is running.
 This is derived from an evaluation of the health of multiple components called "health indicators" in a specific order.

 The status will show `DOWN` if any of those health indicator components are 'unhealthy' for example a database is not reachable.

 We will look at health indicators in more detail in the following sections.
-However, in summary, the "UP" status from the Actuator health endpoint indicates that the application is able to operate with full functionality.
+However, in summary, the `UP` status from the Actuator health endpoint indicates that the application can operate with full functionality.

 ### Checking Health Status Details
 To view some more information about the application's health, we will enable the property `management.endpoint.health.show-details` in `application.properties`: